iivanoo/covid-apps-observer/data/data_us/reports/resources/com.humetrix.iBlueButton___10.0.0.40/report.md

 > My favorite with this app: seeing an opioid warning for a pain medication I was prescribed for my back and had no clue I could get addicted to that!<br> :date: __2020-05-07 00:29:47__

 > Wow, this app just alerted me that one of the medications I take pits me at "higher risk for more severe coronavirus infection.".
 I thought that might be the case but it's nice to get this confirmation.
 Got some other drug warnings too that are super helpful.
 App is well laid out and makes things easy to understand.<br> :date: __2020-04-28 19:33:49__

-> I've been using this app for a few years with MyHealtheVet and with my Medicare records which nicely combines with all my prescriptions organized and listed in one place.
-I like the MedlinePlus button to research information like medication side effects.
-I noticed the recent update with the new VA records, with new labs section with the useful plot button to see graph displays and again that MedLinePlus info button which I found helpful to understand what these tests results means.<br> :date: __2020-04-28 19:29:37__

-> Really useful to have my VA health record combined with my Medicare Blue Button record.
-I sometimes see doctors outside the VA and didn't know until this app that I could get my different medical information in one place.<br> :date: __2020-04-28 03:14:19__

-> Works as advertised.<br> :date: __2019-10-15 01:10:34__